 Don’t just look at the obvious blessings in your life.
 Look deeper than that.
 Can you get out of bed in the mornings?
 Are you capable of walking and seeing?
 Do you have a safe, warm place to sleep at night?
 When you begin to look at life this way, you’ll have even more blessings to count.
-Researchers continually finds that a grateful attitude leads to positive emotions, optimism and satisfaction.
+Researchers continually find that a grateful attitude leads to positive emotions, optimism, and satisfaction.

 6. Don’t fly solo.

 It’s important to spend time by yourself because you’ll need to decompress.
 But, forcing yourself to be with others is also critical.
 Addiction often makes people very isolated.
 You probably lost touch with your friends and family, and you may not know how to be with them in a social way anymore.
 The only way to learn, then, is through practice.
-Take part in social activities, or plan to go places where other people are.
+Take part in social activities, or plan to go to places where other people are.
 This is the best way to learn to laugh and love again.